zack466/ZPCalc/README.md

 Then, entering `:<var-name>` will put the value of the variable onto the stack.
 If you store a value as part of the body of a function, the variable will not be accessible outside of the function's scope.

+Optionally, you can include instructions to execute before the store, and the topmost value will be popped off the stack.
+For example, if you want to store double the topmost value on the stack into `:x`, you can enter `(store x 2 *)`.
+This syntax also allows you to store constant values more easily: you can write `(store z 10)` instead of `10 (store z) drop`.

 There is also a function `sto` which stores the top value of the stack into an unnamed global register.
 The value of this register can be returned using `rcl`.
 This register is useful for temporary values that you need to store but don't want to bother assigning to an actual variable.